und1n3/taleia/README.md

 In order for it to run, we need to create an Android project and inside this projects the following three collections:

 ### Scene
 Will be used to store the scene combinations.
-It has to be set with the following Rules and Persmissions:
+It has to be set with the following Rules and Permissions:

  - **Rules**:
 	 - who : *Text*